bbauska/YT-Learn-YouTube/README.md

 The API supports several new functions and one new event that can be used to control the video playback speed:

-Functions
+## Functions

-getAvailablePlaybackRates – Retrieve the supported playback rates for the cued or playing video.
-Note that variable playback rates are currently only supported in the HTML5 player. getPlaybackRate – Retrieve the playback rate for the cued or playing video. setPlaybackRate – Set the playback rate for the cued or playing video.
+	- getAvailablePlaybackRates – Retrieve the supported playback rates for the cued or playing video.
+Note that variable playback rates are currently only supported in the HTML5 player.
-Events
+	- getPlaybackRate – Retrieve the playback rate for the cued or playing video.

-onPlaybackRateChange – This event fires when the video's playback rate changes.
+	- setPlaybackRate – Set the playback rate for the cued or playing video.

-July 19, 2012
+## Events

-This update contains the following changes:
+	- onPlaybackRateChange – This event fires when the video's playback rate changes.

-The new getVideoLoadedFraction method replaces the now-deprecated getVideoBytesLoaded and getVideoBytesTotal methods.
+	- The new getVideoLoadedFraction method replaces the now-deprecated getVideoBytesLoaded and getVideoBytesTotal methods.
 The new method returns the percentage of the video that the player shows as buffered.

-The onError event may now return an error code of 5, which indicates that the requested content cannot be played in an HTML5 player or another error related to the HTML5 player has occurred.
+	- The onError event may now return an error code of 5, which indicates that the requested content cannot be played in an HTML5 player or another error related to the HTML5 player has occurred.

 The Requirements section has been updated to indicate that any web page using the IFrame API must also implement the onYouTubeIframeAPIReady function.
 Previously, the section